 In this post, I’ll explain how to get started with Hulu’s live TV streaming service and cut the cord.

-Hulu with Live TV Review: Roku edition
+Hulu + Live TV Review: Roku Edition

-The biggest complaints I hear about Hulu with Live TV are related to the navigation, but some improvements have been made to its home screen and live guide.Â
+The biggest complaints I’ve heard about Hulu with Live TV over the years are related to the navigation, but some improvements have been made to its home screen and live guide.

 I’ll address everything in my real customer review.
-Read on for the details…
+Let’s get started!

-- Plans and pricing
+- Plans and Pricing

-- Channel lineup
+- Channel Lineup

 - Cloud DVR

-- Supported devices
+- Supported Devices

-- Multiple streams
+- Multiple Streams

 - Reliability

-- Roku navigation
+- Roku Navigation

-1. How much does Hulu with Live TV cost?Â
+1. How Much Does Hulu + Live TV Cost?

 Although Hulu has just one main package for its live TV service, there are several add-ons that can reduce the savings over cable or satellite TV: